sstubbs/postgres-xl-operator/README.md

 name | description | default value
 --- | --- | ---
 homedir | The image home directory | /var/lib/postgresql
-override_envs | A set of envs which are added after the chart core envs, and allows to override the chart. | [null] service.inject_spec_yaml | Injects YAML into the external service | [null]
+override_envs | List of {name: "", content: ""} to be included environment variables which are added after the chart core envs, and allows to override the chart (See ./yaml_structs/postgres-xl-cluster.yaml for an example) | [] service.inject_spec_yaml | Injects YAML into the external service | null

 #### For any stateful set